solliancenet/azure-synapse-analytics-workshop-400/day-02/lab03-dw-optimization-part-1.md

     >
     >The operations to create result set cache and retrieve data from the cache happen on the control node of a Synapse SQL pool instance.
 When result set caching is turned ON, running queries that return large result set (for example, >1GB) can cause high throttling on the control node and slow down the overall query response on the instance.
 Those queries are commonly used during data exploration or ETL operations.
 To avoid stressing the control node and cause performance issue, users should turn OFF result set caching on the database before running those types of queries.

-2. After activating result set caching, run a query and immediately check if it hit the cache:
+2. After activating result set caching, run a query and immediately check if it hit the cache (change the database back to your SQL Pool):

     ```sql
     SELECT